davidjtferguson/silly-sam/map-editing/object-instructions.md

 - description: a hanging bag object.
 A static 'anchor' with a 'rope' and a dynamic block ('bag') at the end of the rope.
 The static anchor spawns at the x and y position of this tiled point.
 The 'rope' is not a physics object, it's just a line drawn from the anchor to the bag object.
 - custom properties:

 	bagHeight - float: the height of the bag object.

 	bagWidth - float: the width of the bag object.

 	pivotingJoint - bool: If false, the bag is revolution joined directly onto the anchor.
 This means the entire bag is always rotated towards the anchor.
 This is handy for swinging platforms.
 If true, the anchor is revolution joined to a pivot point at the other end of the rope and the bag is revolution joined to this pivot point.
 This means while the bag still rotates around the anchor, it can also rotate 'locally' independantly of the rope, which makes it act a little more like an actual punching bag.

 	ropeLength - float: the distance between the anchor and the bag.

 	texturePathBag - string: a filepath to the texture to be used for the bag.

 	texturePathAnchor - string: a filepath to the texture to be used for the anchor.
 That is the static point that the rope comes out from.

 	texturePathRope - string: a filepath to the texture to be used for the rope.

 	texturePathPivot - string: a filepath to the texture to be used for the knotch that appears between the bag and the rope if the pivotingJoint custom attribute is true. (if it's false there will be no pivot here)

+	collisionSfxFolder - string: The name of the folder to pick a sfx from when the bag collides with another object.

 ------